-We have the incredible opportunity to be some of the tools that God uses to build His kingdom, encourage His saints and reach a lost world with the love and saving power of Jesus Christ.
+We have the incredible opportunity to be some of the tools God uses to build His Kingdom, encourage His saints and reach a lost world with the love and saving power of Jesus Christ.

-We have a hard job — the pay isn’t usually the greatest, our congregations can be cantankerous and contrary at times, our mission fields can feel drier than the Sahara Desert.
+We have a hard job — the pay isn’t usually the greatest, our congregations can be cantankerous and contrary at times, our missions fields can feel drier than the Sahara Desert.
 We work and work, but we often see little growth or movement.
-It seems that we hear of pastors leaving the ministry in increasingly large numbers.
+We hear of pastors leaving the ministry in increasingly large numbers.

 At times, it feels like Satan is winning.

 But that’s not true!
 As long as we anchor ourselves to God’s foundation, we can rest assured He will be victorious through us.